National People's Congress: China leadership gathers amid economic woes, Ukraine war | DW | 04.03.2022

 China's economic expansion slowed to 4% in the final three months of 2021, despite starting the year with an 18.3% growth in the first quarter of 2021.

-The economy was affected by the ongoing property market downturn as well as a manufacturing sector troubled by China's strict "zero-COVID" strategies, including harsh lockdowns and stringent border controls.
+The economy was affected by both the ongoing property market downturn and a manufacturing sector troubled by China's strict "zero-COVID" strategies, including harsh lockdowns and stringent border controls.

 Iris Pang, the ING Group's chief economist for Greater China, believes China's GDP growth target for 2022 could be around 6%.